james-ols/hugo/site/content/_index.md

     relationship management for heritage organisations large and small.
 intro:
   heading: How it works
-  text: 'CollectionsBase is a simple, two step process'
+  text: 'CollectionsBase is a simple, two step process.'
 products:
   - image: /img/2020oneclickimport.jpg
     text: >-
-      The CollectionsBase repository.
+      ##Repository.

       We have import processes for: Modes, CALM, Adlib, EMu, MuseumPlus, Micromusee, HBSMR, ARCHES, AtoM and custom XML and SQL databases.
 With one click, the records from these systems load into CollectionsBase.
   - image: /img/2020homedevices.jpg
     text: >-
-      The CollectionsBase front ends.
+      ##Interfaces.

       We provide search, timeline, geospatial mapping, image gallery, online exhibition, e-commerce, events, ticketing and archive reader CRM systems